stephen-boynton/functional-programming-notes/2 - Functional Programming in JS.md

 Function.prototype.curry = function (numArgs) {
      var func = this;
-     // numArgs lets you either input args or define how many their are going to be. numArgs = numArgs || func.length;
+     // numArgs lets you either input args or define how many there are going to be. numArgs = numArgs || func.length;
      // recursively acquire the arguments
      function subCurry(prev) {